Zippysquid/AutoPDFBinder/README.md

-# Save the README content to a file for user download
-file_path = "/mnt/data/README.md"

-readme_content = """# 📄 Instant Print-Ready Legal PDF Bundler
+📄 Instant Print-Ready Legal PDF Bundler

-## ⚖️ Overview

-This script **automates legal document bundling** by converting an entire directory of Word and PDF files into a **single, print-ready PDF**—fully formatted with:
+This script **automates document bundling** by converting an entire directory of Word and PDF files into a **single, print-ready PDF**—fully formatted with:

 - ✅ **Table of contents** (auto-numbered)
 - ✅ **Cover pages for each document**